loelschlaeger/ao/README.md

 - the parameter value `estimate` at convergence,

-- the optimization time in `seconds`,
+- `sequence` provides information about the updates in the single iterations and partitions,

-- and `sequence` is a `data.frame` which provides information about the updates in the single iterations and partitions.
+- and the optimization time in `seconds`.

 ## Contact